s0lst1c3/eaphammer/README.md

 Overview
 --------

 EAPHammer is a toolkit for performing targetted evil twin attacks against WPA2-Enterprise networks.
 It is designed to be used in full scope wireless assessments and red team engagements.
 As such, focus is placed on providing an easy-to-use interface that can be leveraged to execute powerful wireless attacks with minimal manual configuration.
-Leverages hostapd-wpe, dnsmasq, dnsspoof, Responder, and Python 2.7.
+Leverages _hostapd-wpe_, _dnsmasq_, _dnsspoof_, _Responder_, and _Python 2.7_.

 Features
 --------